crisbee/IntroToDataPowerOnDockerLab/README.md

 # The value you created
-To understand the total value these tools provide when used together, it is necessary to look at it from the perpectives of the different teams that come into play in any organization.
+To understand the total value these tools provide when used together, it is necessary to look at it from the perspectives  of the different teams that come into play in any organization.

 #### Operations:
 Gone is the day of following long and confusing run books to deploy the behemoth that the dev team built.
-Deployments, upgrades, and rollbacks are now done with a single command on any platoform that can run a Docker conainer.
-Scaling up and down is easy fast and effecient.
+Deployments, upgrades, and rollbacks are now done with a single command on any platform that can run a Docker container.
+Scaling up and down is easy fast and efficient.
 Automating infrastructure as code is much simpler.

 #### Security:
 Containers are secured differently from virtual machines, but they are inherently more secure when the correct tools are used.
-With correct practices, no users are logging into prodction containers.
+With correct practices, no users are logging into production containers.
 They can be destroyed and replaced almost instantly with assured reliability and repeatability.
-The definiton of a container can be scanned before it is run and cryptographic tools can be used to make sure that container that is being run was built in the image the devlopers created and the security team sanctioned.
+The definition of a container can be scanned before it is run and cryptographic tools can be used to make sure that container that is being run was built in the image the developers created and the security team sanctioned.

-#### Develpment:
+#### Development:
-Assets are centrally located and under change control using effective tools that enabele teamwork.
-Changes and features can be rapidly devloped and controlled.
-Dev and test environments are easy to stand up and have parridy with production.
+Assets are centrally located and under change control using effective tools that enable teamwork.
+Changes and features can be rapidly developed and controlled.
+Dev and test environments are easy to stand up and have parity with production.

 #### Management:
-Busines value produced per dollar spent increases.
-All assets and knowledge products are stored centrally under change control so there is minimal loss if a workstation fails, a server crashes, or an emplopyee leaves.
+Business value produced per dollar spent increases.
+All assets and knowledge products are stored centrally under change control so there is minimal loss if a workstation fails, a server crashes, or an employee leaves.
 Disaster recovery times are greatly shortened.
 Business continuity is preserved.
-Resource utilization and scaling are more effecient.
+Resource utilization and scaling are more efficient.

 # Final challenges!